-In the 2015 – 2016 season, Ms. Wilson made her London debut in Calixto Bieto’s new production of La forza del destino at the English National Opera.
+In the 2015 – 2016 season, Ms. Wilson made her London debut in Calixto Bieto’s new production of La forza del destino at the English National Opera for which she received an Olivier Award nomination.
 She returned to Oper Frankfurt as Elisabetta in Don Carlo and Teatro Municipal de Santiago as Lucrezia Contarini in I due Foscari.
 She also inaugurated the new opera house in Kyoto, Japan with Seiji Ozawa as Rosalinde in Die Fledermaus.
 In concert, Ms. Wilson performed Mahler’s Symphony No. 4 with Marin Alsop and Orquestra Sinfônica do Estado de São Paulo to be released for commercial recording, Beethoven’s Symphony No. 9 with Osmo Vänskä and the Minnesota Orchestra, Verdi’s Messa da requiem with Marin Alsop and the Baltimore Symphony, and Beethoven’s Symphony No. 9 with Donald Runnicles at the Grand Teton Music Festival.
 Ms. Wilson also returns to Cincinnati for her first performances of Desdemona in Verdi’s Otello with James Conlon and the Cincinnati Symphony at the May Festival.

 Tamara Wilson made her Metropolitan Opera debut in Aida and Grant Teatre del Liceu debut in the demanding title role of Norma in the 2014 – 2015 season, both to great critical acclaim.
 She returned to Oper Frankfurt for her first performances as the Empress in Die Frau ohne Schatten which was just released by Oehms Classics.
 In concert, she returned to the Ravinia Festival as Donna Anna in Don Giovanni under James Conlon and the Chicago Symphony Orchestra, a role she also debuted with Edo de Waart and the Milwaukee Symphony.
 Ms. Wilson debuted with the Cleveland Orchestra in Beethoven’s Symphony No. 9 under Franz Welser-Möst, the National Symphony in Mendelssohn’s Symphony No. 2 (“Lobgesang”) with Matthew Halls and returned to the Baltimore Symphony in Mahler’s Symphony No. 4 with Marin Alsop.